cosmos/relayer/docs/commands.md

 	3. Use --force/-f to initalize from the configured node

 ```
-rly lite init [chain-id] [flags]
+rly light init [chain-id] [flags]
 ```

 ### Options

 ```
-  -f, --force           option to force non-standard behavior such as initialization of lite client from configured chain or generation of new path
+  -f, --force           option to force non-standard behavior such as initialization of light client from configured chain or generation of new path
   -x, --hash bytesHex   Trusted header's hash
       --height int      Trusted header's height (default -1)
   -u, --url string      Optional URL to fetch trusted-hash and trusted-height
 ```

-## rly lite update
+## rly light update

 Update the light client by providing a new root of trust